top of page

 What Can You Expect?

 Being charged with a criminal offence can mean a stressful time for you and your loved ones.
-As I help you with the situation, my promise is an effective defence at a reasonable rate.
+As I help you with the situation, my promise is an effective defence.

 How much will it cost?